 What happens when nerves start to go wrong?

 Many people are perplexed by pain that shows no sign of tissue damage or inflammation.
 This type of pain, known as neuropathic pain, typically occurs when nerves malfunction following minor irritation.
 Nerves and nerve endings become extremely sensitive and cause innocent, harmless signals to be exaggerated and misinterpreted as painful ones.
 The result is pain even when extensive medical tests show there is “nothing wrong”.
-For more information, Contact our physiotherapists at Whitehorse, Yukon center.
+For more information, Contact our clinic.

 Occupational Therapy

-Our Occupational Therapist can provide OT assessments and services, as well as comprehensive assessments of cognitive functioning (“Cognitive Functional Capacity Evaluation”).
-Please phone us for more details and to book assessments.
+Our Occupational Therapist can provide OT assessments and services.
+Please phone us at 867 668-4886 for more details and to book assessments.

 Ergonomics